 ^() Change in value of disposed equity investments measured at fair value through equity.

-Changes in fair value recognised in the income statement for the period mainly concern the hedging of floating-rate bonds through the setting up of fixed-for-floating interest rate swaps.
-These operations are described in Note G.17.1.3.
-"Description of cash flow hedging transactions".
+Changes in fair value recognised in the income statement for the period mainly concern the hedging of floating-rate borrowings.
+These operations are described in Note G.17.1.3 "Description of cash flow hedging transactions".

 14. Dividends